Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 ![Scene Hierarchy](images/scene-hierarchy.png)

-You must assign a brain to every agent, but you can share brains between multiple agents.
-Each agent will make its own observations and act independently, but will use the same decision-making logic and, for **Internal** brains, the same trained TensorFlow model.
+You must assign a Brain to every agent, but you can share Brains between multiple agents.
+Each agent will make its own observations and act independently, but will use the same decision-making logic and, for **Internal** Brains, the same trained TensorFlow model.

 ### Academy